intsystems/bayes_deep_compression/docs/user_guide/guide.md

 module = Classifier()
 ```

-Next, we turn some layers into Bayesian using LogUniformVarBayesModule.
+Next, we turn some layers into Bayesian using LogUniformVarLayer.
 And create a list of all layers nn.ModuleList([layer1, layer2, ...]) that we want to train (including layers that are not Bayesian).
 Note that it is possible to wrap the whole network and pass a list consisting only of it.

 ```python